Application for Admissions

 Petition for Exception To Deadline

 A written explanation is required for all petitions.
 Describe what extenuating circumstance prevented you from meeting the deadline.
-Attach documentation to support your request and an unofficial transcript.
-Your petition will not be considered if this area is not completed.
-Petitions require the instructor's signature for verification of accuracy of the written explanation of the student and the final approval signature of the Division Dean.
+Attach any relevant documentation to support your request.
+Petitions may require the instructor's signature for verification of accuracy of the written explanation.
+If so division office staff will contact the instructor for verification.
+Final approval signature of the Division Dean is required before the approved petition is submitted by the division office to Admissions & Records for processing.

 Petition To Audit Class